+EXHIBIT A

-EXHIBIT A ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND
+ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND

-4 I,[print or type full name], 5 of [print or type full address], declare 6 under penalty of perjury that I have read in its entirely and understand the 7 Stipulated Protective Order that was issued by the United States District Court for 8 the Central District of California on [date] in the case of Turn Key Wine Brands 9 LLC v.
-CustomVine Corp., et al., Case No. 2:16-CV-09088-RGK-AFM.
-I agree to 10 comply with and to be bound by all the terms of this Stipulated Protective Order 11 and I understand and acknowledge that failure to so comply could expose me to 12 sanctions and punishment in the nature of contempt.
-I solemnly promise that I will 13 not disclose in any manner any information or item that is subject to this Stipulated 14 Protective Order to any person or entity except in strict compliance with the 15 provisions of this Order.
-16 I further agree to submit to the jurisdiction of the United States District Cour 17 for the Central District of California for the purpose of enforcing the terms of this 18 Stipulated Protective Order, even if such enforcement proceedings occur after 19 termination of this action.
-I hereby appoint 20 [print or type full name] of [print or type full 21 address and telephone number] as my California agent for service of process in 22 connection with this action or any proceedings related to enforcement of this 23 Stipulated Protective Order.
-24 25 Date: 26 City and State where sworn and signed: 27 Drinted name 28 Printed name Signature
+I, [print or type full na me], of [print or type full address], declare un der penalty of perjury that I have read in its entirety and understand the Stipulated Prote ctive Order that was issued by the United States District Court for the Central District of of California on [date] in the case of World Cleaners, Inc. v.
+Central National Insurance Company of Omaha, now known as Oakwood Insurance Company, Case No. 2:17-cv- -04731-DSF-RAO.
+I agree to comply with and to be bound by all the terms of this Stip ulated Protective Order and I understand and acknowledge that failure to so comply cou ld expose me to sanctions and punishment in the nature of contempt.
+I solemnly prom ise that I will not disclose in any manner any information or item that is subject to this Stipulated Protective Order to any person or entity except in strict compliance wi th the provisions of this Order.
+I further agree to submit to the jurisdiction of the Un nited States District Court for the Central District of California for enforcing the terms of this Stipulated Protective Order, even if such enforcement proceedings occur after termination of t action.
+I hereby appoint [p rint or type full name] of [print or ty pe full address and telephone number] as my California agent for service of pro- ocess in connection with this action or any proceedings related to enforcement of this s Stipulated Protective Order.
+Date: - City and State where sworn and signed: Printed name: Signature: - 249901.doc